-When saving locations, Model S also saves the setting (if specified).
+When saving locations, Model S also saves the Persist until XX km/h setting (if specified).

 NOTE: When returning to a saved location and driving faster than the High and Very High suspension settings allow, the suspension does not raise until Model S slows down.